godep-migrator/qotd-server/README.md

 - [ ] Accept Quotes via Standard In
 - [ ] Accept a URL for a quote file
 - [X] Accept port as CLI argument
-- [X] Server should run in 865 compliant or non-compliant mode (512 character truncation)
+- [ ] Server should run in 865 compliant or non-compliant mode (512
+character truncation)
-- [ ] Server should listen on UDP
+- [X] Server should listen on UDP
 - [ ] Server should be well tested
 - [ ] Installable through homebrew
 - [ ] Advertise QOTD over MDNS
+- [ ] Never serve clients the same quote twice

 ## Client Goals